 Duke Engines can be contacted at the following addresses:

-Text adapted and used with permission of Duke Engines Ltd.
+Text and images used with permission of Duke Engines Ltd.